 12. Research the best way to pay for things

 Before you travel research into the best way to pay for things.
-Some destinations won’t have many ATM’s so it’s best to take cash with you.
+Some destinations won’t have many ATMs so it’s best to take cash with you.
 And some destinations only accept cash which means you will constantly have to get money out, which may cause you to get lots of ATM fees.
 If you decide to pay with cards this can also be costly with fees for use and also exchange rates for foreign currencies.
-Sometimes you may be able to get special cards which have low or no fees.
+Sometimes you may be able to get special cards that have low or no fees.

 13. Respect local laws and rules

 Some destinations and attractions may have rules such as no photography.
 Such as in the Grand Palace in Bangkok you are not allowed to take pictures of the Emerald Buddha, and in the Vatican you’re not allowed to take pictures in the Sistine Chapel.
 There are not too many places with such rules, but when you do see signs you should respect and follow the rules, as you don’t want to disrespect the locals, or potentially get arrested for serious issues.

 14. Remember to carry a bottle of water

 It can be easy to get dehydrated when you travel, as you can be out exploring for long periods and you simply forget to drink.
 The smart way to avoid this is to take a bottle with you and fill it up with drinkable water, either from your hotel, from supermarket bottles, or even take an anti-bacterial filter bottle with you, such as the LifeStraw Go Water Bottle below.

 15. Take antibacterial sanitiser or wipes